mattw-nws/CopyCat/README.md

 Generally, CopyCat will be used for specific catchments within a NextGen realization, as in the example fragment below.
 CopyCat currently only provides one output variable: `Q`, in m^3/s.

 It accepts two inputs, `catchment_num` and `feature_id`, both integers.
 Only one of these inputs is expected to be provided, if both are provided the behavior is *undefined*. `catchment_num` is provided as input, you must configure the `crosswalk` location in the config file.
-Generally, and for simplicity, these inputs will be provided within the realization config using the SLoTH module.
-(Other means to specify these values may be provided in the future if performance gains warrant it.)
+Generally, and for simplicity, these inputs will be provided within the realization config via the `model_params` mechanism.

+Example realization config fragment:
 ```
 ...
     "catchments": {
         "cat-2164301": {
             "formulations": [{
-                "name": "bmi_multi",
+                "name": "bmi_python",
                 "params": {
-                    "name": "bmi_multi",
-                    "model_type_name": "bmi_multi",
-                    "main_output_variable": "Q_OUT",
-                    "forcing_file": "",
-                    "uses_forcing_file": false,
-                    "init_config": "",
-                    "allow_exceed_end_time": true,
-                    "modules": [
-                        {
-                            "name": "bmi_c++",
-                            "params": {
-                                "name": "bmi_c++",
+                    "name": "bmi_python",
+                    "python_type": "copycatbmi.CopyCat",
-                                "model_type_name": "SLoTH",
+                    "model_type_name": "CopyCat",
-                                "main_output_variable": "z",
-                                "init_config": "/dev/null",
-                                "allow_exceed_end_time": true,
-                                "fixed_time_step": false,
-                                "uses_forcing_file": false,
                     "model_params": {
-                                    "catchment_num(1,long,1,node)": 2164301
+                        "feature_id": 538737
                     },
-                                "library_file": "/dmod/shared_libs/libslothmodel.so",
-                                "registration_function": "none"
-                            }
-                        },
-                        {
-                            "name": "bmi_python",
-                            "params": {
-                                "name": "bmi_python",
-                                "model_type_name": "copycatbmi.CopyCat",
-                                "library_file": "/dmod/shared_libs/libsurfacebmi.so",
-                                "forcing_file": "",
                     "uses_forcing_file": false,
-                                "init_config": "./config/copycat.yaml",
+                    "init_config": "./config/copycat_config.yaml",
                     "allow_exceed_end_time": true,
                     "main_output_variable": "Q"
-                            }
-                        }
-                    ]
                 }
             }],
             "forcing": {